connorjmccabe/modglm/readme.md

 # Modglm: Evaluating interaction effects in logit and count GLMs

-The following are instructions for using the functions provided by the modglm package.
+The following are instructions for using the functions provided by our `modglm` code.
 We strongly encourage that users first read our accompanying manuscript before using this code.
 This manuscript is currently under review, though is available presently as a preprinted version on PsyArxiv:

 LINK

-This code is largely adapted from the `DAMisc` package for logit and probit models (Armstrong & Armstrong, 2020), which itself was an adaptation of the inteff command in Stata (Norton, Wang, & Ai, 2004).
+This code is largely adapted from the `intEff` function `DAMisc` package for logit and probit models (Armstrong & Armstrong, 2020), which itself was an adaptation of the `inteff` command in Stata (Norton, Wang, & Ai, 2004).
 Citations for each of these excellent resouces are as follows:

 Armstrong, D., & Armstrong, M. D. (2020).
 Package `DAMisc`.
 URL: ftp://cygwin.uib.no/pub/cran/web/packages/DAMisc/DAMisc.pdf